FritzTheDev/contact-api-project/README.md

 # Frederick "Fritz" Johnson's Interview Project

 ### General Notes & Thoughts
-- Estimated Time Spent Writing This API ~= 7 Hours over the course of a day and a half.
-That does not include the 2-3 Hours I spent learning SQL before I started.
+- Estimated Time Spent Writing This API ~= 6 Hours over the course of a day and a half.
+That does not include the 2 Hours I spent learning SQL before I started and the ~2 hours I spent writing documentation; All round I probably spent 10 hours on this project.
 - This was a fun one, honestly.
 Raw SQL Queries weren't nearly as painful to work with as I expected.
 I imagine it's a lot less pleasant when you're writing migrations etc, but still.
 - I used a more object-oriented approach than I'm used to when express is concerned, and it treated me alright, but I get the impression that a # of my classes ended up just being bundles of functions that could have been exported seperately.
 Not sure what to make of that, but if I did it again I'd axe the classes I'm using for services but keep classes for controllers, since they actually have meaningful interaction with their own properties.
 - To expand on the point above, if I were to do testing, it (mocking services, in particular) would almost certainly be easier if I went harder on the functions & eased off classes.